chatsdude/data_science/README.md

-This repository contains the data science projects that I have done so far.
+This repository contains the data analysis/science projects that I have done so far.